dami-gingko-app/alignment/README.md

 in the alignment-service module, in the directory resources/coding-sequences.
 4. Unit tests - both for back and front end, are needed.
 For the back-end, I started to create the folder structure and resource files.
 I also included a single nominal unit test - I ran out of time to do more.
-5. The web page shows a history of query requests across all users.
+5. The web page shows a history of query requests across all users (the latest submission shows first in the list).
 I have not implemented a user-level history.
 However, there is a button to clear the current history that is displayed.

 ## Installation and Deploy
 Download the code in this Github repo to a location on your machine.